Mini blind: Safety

 Pull and tilt cords are dangerous to young children and pets, as they may cause strangulation.
 According to Parents for Window Blind Safety, the U.S. Consumer Product Safety Commission (CPSC) logged 502 deaths or injuries of children being strangled by blind cords from 1983 to 2010.
-Cord retrofit kits include cord stops, tassels and tie down devices which are used to upgrade the blind, but are not always effective; wand-tile are also safer than cord-tilt.
+Cord retrofit kits include cord stops, tassels and tie down devices which are used to upgrade the blind, but are not always effective; wand-tilt blinds are also safer than cord-tilt.
 Cordless blinds are the safest alternative, and recommend by the CPSC for homes where small children live or visit.
 With cordless blinds, the dangling group of pull cords is replaced by a spring motor system.
 A push or pull on the bottom bar raises or lowers the mini blind rather than using pull cords.

 With the agreement of the Window Covering Manufacturers Association (in the United States and Canada), a CPSC rule took effect in the United States on December 15, 2018, requiring all stocked (pre-made) blinds manufactured on this date or later must be cordless or have inaccessible cords.
 Customers can still custom-order blinds with long cords, for example if needed for a person with a disability.